 - Corus UK Ltd, who provide data for integrated steelworks broken down into emissions from sinter plant, blast furnaces, basic oxygen furnaces, electric arc furnaces, flaring/losses, stockpiles and combustion plant.
-PI emissions data for the steelworks does not give this breakdown and is far less useful; - United Kingdom Petroleum Industry Association (UKPIA) supply emission data for process sources of VOC and combustion processes at crude oil refineries; - United Kingdom Offshore Operators Association (UKOOA) provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.
+PI emissions data for the steelworks does not give this breakdown: - United Kingdom Petroleum Industry Association (UKPIA) supply emission data for process sources of VOC and combustion processes at crude oil refineries; - United Kingdom Offshore Operators Association (UKOOA) provide emissions data for offshore oil and gas exploration and production installations as well as various onshore installations linked to the production of oil and gas.

 Point source data for some processes regulated under LAPC/APC are based on information obtained on a periodic basis from regulators.
-This is an important approach for processes using solvents which are significant sources of VOC emissions but not included in the PI.
+This is an important approach for processes using solvents which are significant sources of VOC emissions but are not included in the PI.

 It should be noted, however, that even given the comprehensive information compiled in the above registers and datasets, point source data are not available for all processes.
-Some sources are not required to report emissions if these are below a specified threshold or, in the case of processes regulated by local authorities, the NAEI may not collect any emissions data from the regulator.
+For sources below the reporting thresholds described above or, in the case of processes regulated by local authorities, the NAEI may not collect any emissions data from the regulator.
 Furthermore, some point sources are not regulated.
 In these cases, point source data is generated using national emission factors and a 'surrogate' activity statistic.
 Examples of this approach are given below: